- MANIFESTO: A Moderate Proposal

 Dr. Peter Del Tredici, Senior Research Scientist, Arnold Arboretum at Harvard University

-and Adjunct Associaate Professor of Landscape Architecture, Harvard Graduate School of Design
+and Adjunct Associate Professor of Landscape Architecture, Harvard Graduate School of Design

 Blacklisted: A Planted Allegory has been produced with support by Konstnärsnämnden / Swedish Arts Grant Committee.